 Annual Reports

-To maintain accreditation status, all accredited providers complete and submit an Annual Report beginning the calendar year following their first AAQEP accreditation decision (see Annual Report Policy).
+To maintain any accreditation status with AAQEP, all accredited providers complete and submit an Annual Report beginning the calendar year following their first AAQEP accreditation decision (see Annual Report Policy).
 In addition, some states require all providers to file Annual Reports; please consult the relevant cooperation agreement for details.
-AAQEP encourages all members to complete the report, both to begin building the record for their program relative to AAQEP’s standards and to inform aggregate reporting by AAQEP on common indicators across the membership.

 Questions?
 Contact Sungti Hsu or your AAQEP liaison.